benspector-mls/f23-2-3-0-todo-app-example/README.md

 5. Below, set **Branch** to `main` (or whatever branch you're using)
 6. Click **Save** and wait a few minutes!
 You should see the URL of your application.
 7. Each time you push a new commit to `main`, your page will redeploy!

+Congrats!!
+You've done it!
+Give yourself a pat on the back and show of to your friends and family what you've done.

+What could you add to this app to make it even better?

+Here are some idea:
+* Make it mobile friendly!
+* Make the title editable
+* Add a due date
+* Add a filter
+* Keep a separate list of completed todos